brick-city/utils/src/lucidePick/README.md

 - `category`: The icon category to select.
 Use `'*'` to select all categories.
 - Throws an error if the category is empty or not found.
+- The special `'*'` category represents all icons and is always listed first in the category list.

 #### `setFilter(tagFilter)`